ronen567/just-the-docs/docs/logistic-regression.md

 Or expressing it in a single equation:

-### 7: Loss express in  expressing it in a single equation:
+### Eq.
+7: Loss express in  expressing it in a single equation:

 $$L(b,w)=-log(\hat{y}^{(i)})*y^{(i)}$$